AdobeDocs/campaign.en/help/v8/connect/ac-sfdc.md

 ## Select tables to synchronize{#sfdc-create-tables}

-You can now configure tables to synchonize.
+You can now configure tables to synchronize.

 1. Click the **[!UICONTROL Salesforce CRM configuration wizard...]**.
 1. Select the tables to synchronize and start the process.